6 Tips on How to Conquer Fear of Open Water Swimming

 Image Source

 Overcoming the challenges of open water swimming is not a journey you should undergo alone.
 Instead, finding an experienced coach is one of the best decisions you can make.
-That professional should be capable of understanding your fear and providing you with assistance with overcoming all the small elements that make your fear.
+That professional should understand your fear.
+They can help you overcome the small things that cause your fear.

 Building your confidence is as important as learning all the techniques to make you a better swimmer.
 Be sure to provide the coach with all the information about the emotions that water triggers in you – and luckily, here at Swim Like A. Fish we offer Virtual Coaching Packages for swimmers JUST LIKE YOU!
 We know this may be uncomfortable for many individuals, but the feeling of beating the fear will be a rewarding experience.